yifufang/MovieTheater/README.md

       - https://sjsu.instructure.com/courses/1570055/files/74025430?wrap=1
   - Excel of team info:
       - https://docs.google.com/spreadsheets/d/1qowXku9R0LjOND2gilTmbdbIUMP-fOhZU7j70APLi4w/edit#gid=0

 ## How to run our Python Flask Back-end:
-- Make sure you installed your project's Python interpreter with a virtual environment (venv)
+- Make sure you installed your interpreter with a virtual environment (venv)
-- Open a new terminal in your Python IDE, make sure the path is '<your path>\teamproject-team-alpha-1', activate your venv first with this command:
+- Open a new terminal in your IDE, make sure the path is '<your path>\teamproject-team-alpha-1', activate your venv first with this command:
 ```
 venv\Scripts\activate
 ```